SwarnajitCode/realtime_notification_application/README.md

 # Routes
 Websocket connection :
-url : ws://localhost:3000?token=
+url : ws://localhost:3000
-query paramters = 'token'
+headers : 'token' is the keyName to pass the JWT token

 ------------------------------------

 Registration route :